 All hard copy data collected will be stored in a locked filing cabinet in the access-controlled ACSENT Laboratory located in the Department of Psychology UCT.
 All electronic data will be stored on a password protected hard drive.
 Only the primary researcher and select individuals involved in the collection and analysis of the data will have access to these files.
 Your son's research records will not be released without your permission unless required by law or a court order.
-These measures do not however guarantee complete privacy, given the small cohort of rugby-playing participants, that players may be inherently identifiable.
+These measures do not however guarantee complete privacy.
 It may therefore not be possible to guarantee individual privacy.
 However, published data will not contain any identifiable information other than participant numbers.